What is Flashing in Ceramics – And How is it Done?

 The kind of effect that is created depends on the type of wood being burned.
 Different types of wood have different mineral contents.
 And these look different when they melt.

 The appearance of flashing also depends on the type of clay being used.
 Different clay bodies contain different proportions of minerals.
 These minerals interact differently with wood ash.
+You can find out more about wood firing in my article about different methods of firing pottery here.

-Flashing and Soda Firing
+Flashing and Soda Firing Ceramics

-The random color and texture patterns of flashing are created by elements interacting with the pottery.
+The random color and texture of flashing patterns are created by elements interacting with the pottery.
 Some parts of a piece are more exposed to elements such as flame and ash.

 When the sodium meets the flame it vaporizes and is carried through the kiln.
 The sodium lands on the pottery and interacts with the clay surface to create a glaze.
 It is interacting with the alumina, silica, and other minerals in the clay.
 Therefore, different clay bodies with different mineral content will interact to create different glaze effects.